whitews/FlowKit/.github/CONTRIBUTING.md

 * demonstrate one idea, technique or API as concisely as possible in a single Python script
 * *just work* when you run it.
-Although sometimes configuration is necessary
+Although, sometimes configuration is necessary
 * be well commented and attempt to teach the user how and why it works
 * document any required configuration, dependencies, etc